TomLiDev/Oda-Nobunagav1/README.md

 All images have alt text attributes and all anchors have aria labels for use by screen readers.
 Careful consideration was given to the colour scheme to ensure a good level of contrast was maintained for text across the site.

 SOMETHING ON THE FONT?
 DYSLEXIA FRIENDLY FONT?

+## Technologies Used

+### Languages Used

+HTML and CSS where used.

+### Libraries and External Sources

+git, Github, code anywhere, Balsamiq for wireframes TABLE

+Font awesome